How can we give students the agency to deal with the climate crisis?

 Main text

-Education of Sustainable Development (ESD) has been acronymised for a decade now, and yet society is still failing to confront the climate emergency, despite streams of energetic graduates moving into the workplace every year.
+Education of Sustainable Development (ESD) has been acronymised for over 30 years now, and yet society is still failing to confront the climate emergency, despite streams of energetic graduates moving into the workplace every year.
 Somehow, traditional means of education around sustainability are not gaining traction with students, or not giving them the agency they need to turn the tide of rising emissions.
 My impatience and frustration with this have been powerful influences on my teaching, generating some impactful strategies for course design and student engagement.

 Starting from an ethos that climate impact should be the lens through which every one of our students views their studies, we developed an interdisciplinary curriculum that teaches essential academic and teamworking skills, through a series of scenario-based exercises at individual, community and international scale.
 The different levels of investigation and the direct engagement of external parties (the university as an institution; local schools) help to underline the agency that students have, from day one of their studies.